openshift/origin/ISOLATION.md

-## SDN with Isolation for Openshift
+## SDN with Isolation for OpenShift

 This document describes the architecture, benefits, and limitations of the isolation/multitenant implementation for openshift-sdn.